RCIC-UCI-Public/website-rcic/docs/source/slurm/jobs.rst

         [user@login-x:~]$ srun -p free --nodes=1 --ntasks=4 --mem-per-cpu=10G --pty /bin/bash -i

      total memory for job is *4 x 10Gb = 40Gb*

-.. note:: All above examples are asking for 1 node.
-This is important to let SLURM know that all your processes should be on a single node and not spread over multiple nodes.
-Very few applications that are compiled and run with OpenMPI or MPICH can use multiple nodes, the rest of applications  including interactive sessions should use a single node.

 .. _request time: